Learning to ski or snowboard can be a daunting thought. However keen you are, many of us have questions.

-Well the good news is that for most people it is great fun – so much so that it leads to a life long addiction!
-Which means, therefore, that it is fantastic fun and it is definitely worth the cost!
+Well, the good news is that for most people it is great fun – so much so that it leads to a life long passion for the sport!
+Which means that it is a must have holiday each year!

 There is quite a lot to take in but don’t worry, it all comes together and happens naturally once you get started on your road to becoming a skier or boarder!

 When you are new to anything, we all know it is best to seek advice from the experts.
 Choosing your first ski holiday is no different.
-Where to go, when to go, what type of accommodation, how you travel from the airport and so many other questions spring to mind, so a trusted tour operator, like Crystal, can take the hassle out of organising your first ski trip.
+Where to go, when to go, what type of accommodation, how to travel from the airport and so many other questions spring to mind, so a trusted tour operator can take the hassle out of organising your first ski trip.

-Choosing the right time to go skiing is becoming a bit more finger in the air.
-One things is for sure, the busy times are school holidays and early season skiing (November and December Skiing) and late season skiing (skiing in April and May) can offer fantastic conditions at unbeatable prices.
+Choosing the right time to go skiing is key to ensure you maximise your winter holiday.
+One thing is for sure, the busy times are school holidays and early and late season skiing can offer fantastic conditions at unbeatable prices.
 If you are flexible with when you go, you may get a better deal!

 This question has been asked a thousand times, and can be driven by many factors.
-Our advice would be, if you’re going with a group or have friends that take winter sports holidays that you may join at some point in the future then go with the crowd, as later they might be able to offer you some tips.
-If you aren’t sure then read more about the options here or take a look at our section on trying out skiing before you go.
+Our advice would be, if you’re going with a group or have friends that take winter sports holidays that you may join at some point in the future then go with the crowd, as it is often easier to have this in common.
+If you aren’t sure then read more about the options here, or take a look at our section on trying out skiing before you go.

 It is a great idea to try skiing and/or snowboarding on your nearest dry slope or indoor ski slope before you go away.
-Even just getting the chance to put the gear on, feel what its like to be so slippery and in the case of indoor slopes in the UK, feel what kind of temperature it is and how quickly you heat up, can all be very useful before you get away to the mountains.
+Even just getting a chance to put the gear on, feel what it’s like to be on such a slippery surface and, in the case of indoor slopes in the UK, feel what kind of temperature it is and how quickly you heat up, can all be very useful before you get away to the mountains.

-As with most aspects of any holiday, it’s very easy to get carried away spending lots of money on buying ski clothing and ski equipment…but you can do it much more cheaply especially if it’s not that important to you to be wearing the latest fashions from the most prestigious brands…and hiring ski equipment is a great way to go with much of the gear!
+As with most aspects of any holiday, it’s very easy to get carried away spending lots of money on buying clothing equipment, but you can do it much more cheaply, especially if it’s not that important to you to be wearing the latest fashions from the most prestigious brands.
+And hiring ski equipment is a great way to go with much of the gear!

 Should I rent or buy equipment for my first ski holiday?

-Taking ski lessons is essential, the worse thing to do is go with your pals or scare yourself before you even get going, so book in for some group lessons or 1-2-1 ski lessons if the budget allows and try to get the early morning slot, then practice what you have learned after lunch.
+Taking ski lessons is essential.
+The worst thing to do is to go with your pals or scare yourself before you even get going, so book in for some group lessons or 1-2-1 ski lessons if the budget allows.
+Try to get the morning slot, then practise what you have learned after lunch.